Skip to main content

 Pub/Sub for Real-Time Features

-Redis is not just for caching.
+Redis isn't just for caching.
 Its publish/subscribe system is surprisingly useful for real-time notifications, chat applications, and event broadcasting.
+Most people don't realize Redis can do this until they need it.

 // Publisher (when something happens)